FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/annotations.rst

 ``@InvalidateRoute``
 --------------------

-Like InvalidatePath annotations, you can use php attributes instead if you are using PHP 8 Invalidate a route with parameters::
+Like InvalidatePath annotations, you can use PHP attributes instead if you are using PHP 8 Invalidate a route with parameters::

     use FOS\HttpCacheBundle\Configuration\InvalidateRoute;